 Alternatively, you can review the results in the HTML report format, which could be useful as it shows all identified issues directly in the claims and also has some additional highlighting/search options.
 To do so, click on the HTML Report button in the Antecedent Basis browser

 This will open an HTML report with the selected issues highlighted.
 You can click on individual items in the report to get further information, as explained in more detail in the Help section of the report.

 To further drill-down into a specific AB issue, you can switch to the Term Browser tab to review the parsed terms within each claim, including antecedent references to terms and the original terms used for defining antecedent basis.
 From here, you can also export all parsed AB terms to a CSV file or highlight all of the parsed terms directly in the document.

 You can also adjust AB parsing rules, as explained in more detail in this post.

-For more information on this feature, check out the Online Manual.
+For more information on this feature or patent proofreading, check out the Online Manual.